All Episodes

 Let me just say that.

-And it's not exactly a sales tax, so I don't mean to simple oversimplify it for the purposes of this conversation.
+And it's not exactly a sales tax, so I don't mean to oversimplify it for the purposes of this conversation.

-I shouldn't say tax evasion.
+I should say tax evasion.

-Tax avoidance actually isn't illegal, tax evasion is people avoid taxes all the time.
+People avoid taxes all the time.

-They give money to charity, they put money in their 401k, that's tax avoidance.
+They put money in their 401k.

 Tax evasion is a scam.

-But the problem with a national sales tax is you would you know the the potential for black markets and uh tax evasion is great, and uh you know it's been an issue.
+But the problem with a national sales tax is the potential for black markets and tax evasion is great.

-And we so I although I am a supporter of the fair tax, it works a little bit differently than that.
+Although I am a supporter of the fair tax, it works a little bit differently than that.

-So I appreciate the call, Chris, and I do agree with you that the but the tax bill, I don't I don't I wouldn't say it's a big redistributionist scam.
+And I do agree with you that the button bill, I wouldn't say it's a big redistributionist scam.

-There's there's one good thing about the tax bill that I really like, and that is the wiping out of the 35% rate now, folks, at the business level.
+There's one good thing about the tax bill that I really like, and that is the wiping out of the 35% rate now, folks, at the business level.

 Now, the Democrats' talking point on this, which I think is absurd and silly, and if Trump gets this through, by the way, and signs this, this is fitting with the theme of the show.

-This has been a big bold first year agenda.
+This has been a big, bold first-year agenda.

 And I think the president, you're free to criticize.